 A skier may accept a competition supplied release mechanism.
 In that case, he takes all responsibility for the device.
-If the competition supplied release breaks and is no longer usable the event officials may grant a reride.

-9.13: Ballast tank - Competition Supplied Weight.
+9.14: Ballast tank - Competition Supplied Weight.

 - a) The skier may place a competition supplied weight of between 20kg 50kg in the boat on the floor side to side by the feet of the release person or behind the engine cover.
 The purpose of this is also to balance the boat as desired by the skier. - b) In the case of a ballast tank, Team Managers will need to know in advance which boat, with or without ballast is going to be used.